 The S&P 500 has posted negative annual returns in 14 instances over the last half-century, giving it a nearly 75% chance of turning in a positive year:

 In terms of historical performance, the cumulative returns graph below demonstrates the monstrous run-up that the index has enjoyed since inception:

 Bull & Bear Markets

-The index has endured nine bear markets in its history, which refers to declines of more than 20%.
-According to data compiled by JPMorgan Asset Management, the worst bear markets include:
+The index has endured nine bear markets in its history, meaning declines of more than 20%.
+Below are the worst bear markets according to data compiled by JPMorgan Asset Management:

-When considering all bear markets in history since 1957, the average decline has been 35% spanning across an average duration of 14 months.
+When considering all bear markets in history since 1957, the average decline has been 35%, spanning an average 14 months.

-The index has also enjoyed a bull market after each correction, and as the table below highlights, the best stretches in history far outweigh the worst ones.
-The best bull markets include:
+The index has also enjoyed a bull market after each correction, and as the table below highlights, the best stretches in history far outweigh the worst ones: